 Fulham paid a fee of about £200,000 for the midfielder, who was under contract until the summer.

-"We received full value on the training compensation side, while agreeing to further add on terms," chief executive Duncan Fraser told the
+"We received full value on the training compensation side, while agreeing to further add on terms," chief executive Duncan Fraser told the club website.

 "We made Jack an extremely good offer to remain at Pittodrie, having signed him straight from school.